en9inerd/en9inerd.github.io/_posts/2023-11-05-goodbye-gromozeka-bot.md

 ---
 title: Goodbye, Gromozeka Bot
 date: 2023-11-05 12:10
-tags: [telegram, api, nodejs, telebuilder, typescript, bot]
+tags: [telegram api, nodejs, typescript, bot, fetch api]
 ---

 The [Gromozeka bot](https://github.com/en9inerd/gromozeka-bot) was implemented to assist Telegram users in deleting all of their messages from a chat, channel, or conversation, even without admin privileges.
 Official Telegram clients lack a straightforward solution for a mass message deletion, requiring users to manually select and delete messages, with a limit of 100 at a time.
 Gromozeka bot was aimed to solve this inconvenience.